Freedom from Discrimination in Credit Act

 What is the Current Status of the Bill?

-The FDCA was introduced in the 113th Congress in the House by Rep. Steve Israel (D-NY) and in the Senate by Sen. Patty Murray (D-WA) on June 13, 2013.
+The FDCA was introduced in the 113th Congress in the House of Representatives by Rep. Steve Israel (D-NY) and in the Senate by Sen. Patty Murray (D-WA) on June 13, 2013.

 For more information, please contact email@example.com.